MicrosoftDocs/dynamics365smb-docs/business-central/ui-manage-report-layouts.md

 A report can be set up with multiple report layouts, which you can switch among as required.
 You can use one of the built-in report layouts or you can create custom report layouts and assign them to your reports as needed.
 For more information, see [Create a Custom Report or Document Layout](ui-how-create-custom-report-layout.md).

-There are three types of report layouts that you can use on reports; Word, RDLC, and Excel.
+There are three types of report layouts that you can use on reports: Word, RDLC, and Excel.

-## Word report layout overview
+## Word layout overview

 A Word report layout is a based on a Word document (.docx file type).
 Word report layouts enable you to design report layouts by using Microsoft Word.
 A Word report layout determines the report's content - controlling how that content elements are arranged and how they look.
 A Word report layout document will typically use tables to arrange content, where the cells can contain data fields, text, or pictures.

  ![Example of a word report layout document for NAV.](media/nav_wordreportlayout_edit_in_word_example.png "NAV_WordReportLayout_Edit_In_Word_Example")